Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 :::{tab-item} JSON to GeoJSON
 The standard repository's [`manage.py`](https://github.com/Open-Telecoms-Data/open-fibre-data-standard/blob/main/manage.py) file provides a command-line interface for transforming OFDS data from JSON to GeoJSON format.

-To convert a network to GeoJSON format:
+To convert a network package to GeoJSON format:

 * Clone the [repository](https://github.com/Open-Telecoms-Data/open-fibre-data-standard)
 * Create a virtual environment: